mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 See op. cite Chapter XX for an explanation of why :math:`\kappa` is so useful.
 In short, it shows which units contribute to bad overall outcomes.
 It is in ``density_df`` as the columns ``exeqa_unit``, read as the "expected value given X eq(uals) a".

 Here are some values and graph for ``p``.
-Looking at its :ref:`describe<10mins qdp>` dataframe shows that Unit.B is thicker tailed, confirmed by the log density plot on the right.
+Looking at its :ref:`describe<10mins qdp>` dataframe shows that B is thicker tailed, confirmed by the log density plot on the right.

 .. ipython:: python
     :okwarning: